Terms and Conditions Car Hire in Namibia

 - (a) In order to implement the lease contract personal data is collected from the lessee and saved.

 - (b) Personal data submitted to Africa on Wheels can be used for data fusion and storage, as well as simplifying client information management.

 - (c) Credit card data is only used for dealing with payment processes.

 - (d) In case of payment delay or non-contractual return of the vehicle or due to incorrect personal data the personal information can be blacklisted.
 In case of default or denial of payment the client data can be forwarded to a third party for assertion.

 IV.
 Cancellation Fees

-- Any cancellation received within 30 days will be charged 15% of the total rental value.
+- Any cancellation received 16 days or more will be charged 15% of the total rental value.